wdullaer/kibana4/README.md

-# Kibana 4 - Beta 3 Container
+# Kibana 4 - RC 1 Container

 ## Overview
 This repository fetches the latest official build of [Kibana 4](http://www.elasticsearch.org/overview/kibana/) and packages it up into a docker container.
 It powers an automated build on the official Docker Hub.